profectus-engine/profectus-docs/docs/guide/recipes/particles.md

 )
 ```

-You'll note this checks regularly whether the boundingRect exists.
-If you ensure all the references to things are being watched, youy can make complex situations for various emitters.
+This code watches for whether the node exists and the `boundingRect` exists, which are required to display the effect.
+You can additionally watch any other values that would have an impact on the particle effect, like whether or not it should be emitting.

-If you're hot reloading, it may be required to re-load the particle effect.
-Here's example code from Kronos.
+If you're using hot reloading, you might need to reload the particle effect.
+Here's an example from Kronos:

 ```ts
 const refreshParticleEffect = () => {